CongLeSolutionX/CongLeSolutionX/README.md

 <h3 align="center">Chance led me to iOS development, <br> but the COVID-19 pandemic cemented my choice of a software engineering career, <br> which I stay current with <u>through my writing on GitHub platform</u>,<br/> and <s>sometimes</s> occasionally on Medium𓂃🖊📱</h3>

-- 🔭 My current focus is a natural-language processing iOS app, <ins>which is used to be the capstone project for my Master's program</ins>, ~which concluded in June 2025~ and the initial work is finally in this [repo](https://github.com/CongLeSolutionX/On_device_real_time_AI_assistant),...*I'm setting up the CI/CD strategy for this project now*...👨🏼‍💻🏗🤖
+- 🔭 My current focus is a natural-language processing iOS app, <ins>which is used to be the capstone project for my Master's program</ins>, ~which concluded in June 2025~ and the initial work is finally in this [repo](https://github.com/CongLeSolutionX/On_device_real_time_AI_assistant),...*I'm setting up the CI/CD strategy for this project now*...👨🏼‍💻🏗🧠🤖
 - 📝 I sometimes will publish articles on iOS development and its integration with AI tools on [Medium.com/@CongLeSolutionX](https://www.medium.com/@CongLeSolutionX), focusing on the technical concepts and components I use in my capstone project.
 - Majority of my technical writtings and latest updates will be on GitHub platform.
 My writing covers various topics, from Swift and Objective-C to machine learning, edge computing, algorithms, AI, NLP, etc.
 - 📫 How to reach me **conglejobs@gmail.com**